-The Borough Council element of the full council tax bill in 2020/2021 for a Band D property is £130.37 out of a total of £1,875.58 charged per property (excluding the average parish and special expenses charge).
-The following graph shows the separate elements of the bill and it is clear that of a Band D charge in 2020/2021 the Borough Council's charge forms a very small part of the bill (6.95%) collected from every council taxpayer.
+The Borough Council element of the full council tax bill in 2021/2022 for a Band D property is £134.87 out of a total of £1,953.22 charged per property (excluding the average parish and special expenses charge).
+The following graph shows the separate elements of the bill and it is clear that of a Band D charge in 2021/2022 the Bo rough Council's charge forms a very small part of the bill (6.91%) collected from every council taxpayer.

-Our Key achievements during 2020/2021 include:
+Our Key achievements during 2021/2022 include:

-Our programme of work for 2020/21 was overshadowed by the worldwide Coronavirus pandemic.
-This authority played a vital role in communicating information to those living, working and trading in West Norfolk.
-It was also pivotal in allocating over £70m of government funding to local businesses, providing support and assistance to the most vulnerable in our communities and those needing to isolate including publicity of the vaccination programme.
+Our programme of work for 2021/22 had a focus on helping business and individual to recover from the impact of the pandemic.
+It was also pivotal in allocating funding to local businesses, providing support and assistance to the most vulnerable in our communities.